ec-jrc/KCEO-Glossary/docs/latency.md

 ## 1 Definition

-Period between the end of sensing of a phenomenon to the beginning of availability of a specific product
+[Period](../period) between the end of sensing of a [Phenomenon](../phenomenon) to the beginning of availability of a specific product

 ### Notes